aws-samples/eks-workshop-v2/website/docs/introduction/setup/your-account.md

 ## Cleanup

-In in your account, you'll be handling the cleanup of any resources you create.
+In your account, you'll be handling the cleanup of any resources you create.
 You can use the following commands to delete the resources you've created with Terraform.

 1. To delete general add-ons, run the following command: